Recoil: Contribution of propellant gasses

+Hand-held guns

 The same physics principles affecting recoil in mounted guns also applies to hand-held guns.
 However, the shooter's body assumes the role of gun mount, and must similarly dissipate the gun's recoiling momentum over a longer period of time than the bullet travel-time in the barrel, in order not to injure the shooter.
 Hands, arms and shoulders have considerable strength and elasticity for this purpose, up to certain practical limits.
 Nevertheless, "perceived" recoil limits vary from shooter to shooter, depending on body size, the use of recoil padding, individual pain tolerance, the weight of the firearm, and whether recoil buffering systems and muzzle devices (muzzle brake or suppressor) are employed.
 For this reason, establishing recoil safety standards for small arms remains challenging, in spite of the straightforward physics involved.

-Recoil: momentum, energy and impulse
+Physics: momentum, energy and impulse

+There are two conservation laws at work when a gun is fired: conservation of momentum and conservation of energy.
+Recoil is explained by the law of conservation of momentum, and so it is easier to discuss it separately from energy.

+Momentum is simply mass multiplied by velocity.
+Velocity is speed in a particular direction (not just speed).
+In a very technical sense, speed is a scalar (mathematics): a magnitude; while velocity is a vector (physics): magnitude and direction.
+Momentum is conservative: any change in momentum of an object requires an equal and opposite change of some other objects.
+Hence the recoil: imparting momentum to the projectile requires imparting opposite momentum to the gun.

+A change in the momentum of a mass requires the application of a force (see Newton's laws of motion).
+Forces within a firearm wildly change, so what matters is impulse: the change of momentum is equal to the impulse.
+The rapid change of velocity (acceleration) of the gun is a shock and will be countered as if by a shock absorber.

+Energy in firing a firearm comes in many forms (thermal, pressure) but for understanding recoil what matters is kinetic energy, which is half mass multiplied by squared speed.
+For the recoiling gun, this means that for a given rearward momentum, doubling the mass halves the speed and also halves the kinetic energy of the gun, making it easier to dissipate.